 For those of you planning to use an interview as a source or the basis for your paper, here are a few guidelines and things to think about:

 Note: Interviews and e-mail are considered personal communications in APA style.
 They are cited within the text of your assignment, but do not get an entry on the References list.
-Put the citation right after a quote or paraphrased content from the interview or e-mail.
+Put the in-text citation right after a quote or paraphrased content from the interview or e-mail.

 (First Initial of Person Who Was Interviewed or sent the e-mail.
 Second Initial if known.
 Last Name, personal communication, Month Day, Year interview took place or e-mail was received).

-Example |
+| Citation Element | Example |

-"Infections are often contracted while patients are recovering in the hospital" (J. D. Black, personal communication, May 30, 2013). |
+"Infections are often contracted while patients are recovering in the hospital" (J. D. Black, personal communication, May 30, 2013).

-Note: If the name of the person who was interviewed is mentioned in the sentence leading into the quote or paraphrased content, you do not need to repeat it in the in-text citation.
-J.D.
+Note: If the name of the person who was interviewed is mentioned in the sentence leading into the quote or paraphrased content, you do not need to repeat it in the in-text citation: J.D.
 Black explained that "infections are often contracted while patients are recovering in the hospital" (personal communication, May 30, 2013). |

 For cases where privacy of interviewees must be maintained, use initials or pseudonyms

-Example |
+| Citation Element | Example |

-"I felt anxious when the doctor used big medical words that she did not explain to me" (T.R., personal communication, October 13, 2024). |
+"I felt anxious when the doctor used big medical words that she did not explain to me" (T.R., personal communication, October 13, 2024).

 Note: If the name of the person who was interviewed is mentioned in the sentence leading into the quote or paraphrased content, you do not need to repeat it in the in-text citation.
 T.R. explained that "I felt anxious when the doctor used big medical words that she did not explain to me" (personal communication, October 13, 2024). |